Virginia May Ratify The Equal Rights Amendment. What Would Come Next Is Murky

 I thought the ERA was a thing back in the 1970s.
 Why is it being debated now?

-In fact, it's been around even longer.
+In fact, it has been around even longer.
 Women's rights activist Alice Paul pushed an Equal Rights Amendment in the early 1920s, and it was first introduced in Congress in 1923.

 However, getting the ERA further took awhile.
 It wasn't until 1972 that Congress passed it and sent it on to the states for ratification.
 That amendment had a 1979 deadline.
 But by then, only 35 states had ratified it.

 Congress bumped that deadline out to 1982, but no more states ratified it by then, and to many, the ERA appeared dead.
-When it became clear it wouldn't succeed that year, the president of the National Organization for Women told reporters that the group would ''not again seriously pursue the ERA until we've made a major dent'' in promoting women and feminist men in state legislatures, as the New York Times reported at the time.
+When it became clear it wouldn't succeed that year, the president of the National Organization for Women told reporters that the group would ''not again seriously pursue the ERA until we've made a major dent'' in promoting women and feminist men in state legislatures, as The New York Times reported at the time.

 Some proponents continued to advocate for it, however.
 Some pursued a strategy of starting over entirely with the ratification process.
 And some pursued the "three-state strategy," arguing that only three more states were needed.